 Dell's Alienware series, the Origin Eon series and the MSI GT70 series lead the market as the best gaming laptops.
-These and the other gaming laptops we reviewed all have at least three USB ports, built in Wi-Fi, an HDMI port, webcams and other standard features for stress-free gaming.
-Before you choose your powerful gaming laptop, read some of the latest articles about gaming laptops and sink into another world of gaming exploration.
+These and the other gaming laptops we reviewed all have at least three USB ports, high-end graphics cards, an HDMI port, webcams and other standard features for stress-free gaming.
+Before you choose your powerful gaming laptop, read some of our articles about gaming laptops and sink into another world of gaming exploration.

 The portability, connectivity and versatility of a laptop, combined with the power of a desktop, allow for a mobile gaming experience every bit as satisfying as what you expect from a full-sized desktop tower at home.
-In our gaming laptops review, we evaluate the features and characteristics you need to look for, including performance, design, features and warranty and support:
+In our review of gaming laptops, we evaluate the features and characteristics you need to look for, including performance, design, features and support:

-With games taking up large amounts of space (sometimes up to 20GB each), the best gaming laptops should have no less than 500GB of hard drive space.
-Be sure to keep an eye on hard drive speed: 7,200 RPM is a fast and responsive drive speed in a top gaming laptop.
-Since you'll be opening and closing such large programs, look for systems loaded with at least 8GB of RAM.
+With games taking up large amounts of space (up to 20GB each), the best gaming laptops should have no less than 500GB of hard drive space.
+Be sure to keep an eye on hard drive speed, as well: 7,200 rpm is a fast and responsive drive speed in a top gaming laptop.
+Since you'll be opening and closing large programs, look for systems loaded with at least 8GB of RAM.

 If you strive for extreme performance, consider solid-state drives – they forgo spinning drives for flash-based technology similar to that found in a USB memory stick.
-Solid-state drives are gaining popularity because they have no moving parts and are faster than more breakable hard drive discs.
-They sometimes cost substantially more than traditional drives though.
+Solid-state drives are gaining popularity because they have no moving parts and are faster than hard disk drives.
+They also cost substantially more than traditional drives.

-When building your dream gaming machine, also keep in mind design.
-In this age of customization, take advantage of the ability to build your gaming world around you.
-If the right weight, keyboard style and screen size fit your personal taste, your gaming laptop will give you a unique edge in your online gaming environment.
-Your fully customizable color laptop can mirror your mood and style from the shell to the keys.
+When building your dream gaming machine, also keep design in mind.
+If the weight, keyboard style and screen size fit your personal taste, your gaming laptop will give you a unique edge in your online gaming environment.
+A fully customizable laptop in the color of your choice can mirror your style, from the shell to the keys.

-Look for good gaming laptops with at least a 17-inch screen for excellent widescreen viewing.
+Look for good gaming laptops with at least a 17-inch display for excellent widescreen viewing.
 Gaming laptops are made to support intense graphics, and their screens flaunt true 1080p resolution.
-Such high resolutions mean you'll experience familiar and fantastical landscapes and arresting animation.
+Such a high resolution means you'll experience familiar and fantastical landscapes and arresting animation.

-One thing to expect with these laptops is they won't be as light as a traditional laptop.
-Gaming laptops can be as heavy as 12 pounds, so look for lighter models around the 8-pound range for more comfort.
+One thing to expect with these laptops is they won't be as light as traditional laptops.
+Gaming laptops can be as heavy as 12 pounds, but you can look for lighter models of around 8 pounds for more comfort.
 The most efficient gaming laptop will have two or more internal fans cooling the CPU and graphics card while you are playing.

-Make sure your premium gaming laptop also comes equipped with a webcam and integrated microphone as well.
-Gaming systems capable of 3D are gaining speed too, so if you opt for a 3D-capable system, make sure you match it with the latest screen technology to brighten your Blu-ray movies or high speed racing games.
+Gaming systems capable of 3D are becoming commonplace, so if you opt for a 3D-capable system, make sure you match it with the 3D-supported displays to brighten your Blu-ray movies or high speed racing games.

 Help & Support

-The graphics in the gaming industry are improving quickly, so you will need to plan ahead.
-Industry-leading graphics cards provide detailed images for years to come.
-The best gaming laptops will supply everything you need to get an edge on your competition.
+The graphics in the gaming industry are improving quickly, so plan ahead when investing in your gaming laptop to ensure maximum performance.
+Industry-leading graphics cards can provide detailed images for years to come, and you'll want enough storage space and processing power to handle your existing games and the next wave of innovative gaming.
+The best gaming laptops supply everything you need to get an edge on your competition.